TheRajyavardhan/HTML-Learning/README.md

 I'm using it to understand the basics of web development.

 ## What's inside
--Simple HTML files
+Simple HTML files
--Emperiments with tags, elements and structure.
+Emperiments with tags, elements and structure.

 ## How to use
 Just open the '.html' files in any browser to see the output.